Youssef-Hemaop/Titanic-Dataset/README.md

 Why it matters:
 Visualization uncovers hidden relationships and trends that raw statistics might miss.
 For example, women and children had higher survival rates, while third-class passengers were less likely to survive.

+**5️⃣ Machine Learning & Encoding**

+What was done:

+Applied One-Hot Encoding to categorical variables such as Sex and Embarked to prepare the data for machine learning models.
+Implemented basic model experiments (e.g., Logistic Regression and Decision Trees) to predict survival outcomes based on engineered features.

+Why it matters:
+Encoding categorical variables ensures that algorithms can interpret non-numeric data.
+Even simple models can reveal feature importance and highlight the impact of preprocessing on predictive performance.

 **5️⃣ NumPy Applications**

 What was done: